How to Make Beautiful Buttercream Poppy Flowers with Video

 - If the poppies aren’t really, really cold place them back in the freezer for a few minutes.

-Isn’t it lovely?
+- Isn’t it lovely?
 These cupcakes are easy to make and everyone will want to know how you did it.
-You can tell them it was super easy or you can show them this video so they will come to your house and make a bunch of buttercream poppy flowers with you!
+You can tell them it was super easy or you can show them the video so they will come to your house and make a bunch of buttercream poppy flowers with you!
 How much fun would that be!

 I look forward to making more gorgeous buttercream flowers to share with you guys.
 What kind of flowers do you want to learn how to make?
 I will make a list and try my hardest to make a tutorial for you.